Home / Resources / What are the 9 Protected Characteristics?

 Equality and Diversity – What does it mean?

-Diversity is about difference and the wide range of differences which exist between us.
-It’s about understanding that each individual is unique and the need to recognise, respect, embrace and value those individual differences.
+Diversity is about differences and the wide range of differences which exist between us.
+It's about understanding that each individual is unique and the need to recognise, respect, embrace and value those individual differences.

 What considerations are required in the workplace?